 If you’ve ever read a newspaper, poured concrete, used a public toilet or walked across a floor with radiant heating, your life has been touched by an invention created by the ancient Romans.
-Even our current Gregorian calendar was based on the older Julian calendar.
+Even our current Gregorian calendar is based on the older Julian calendar.
 The months of the year?
 All named by the Romans.
 To say that they’ve been influential in the way we live today is an understatement.
 So with that in mind, let’s walk down an ancient Roman road into one of their most famous cities: Pompeii, Italy.

-This travel review is based on our trip to Italy in 2006.
 This was the first vacation overseas for my husband Mark and I, as well as our first big trip together.
 I’d wanted to visit Pompeii since reading about it in my dad’s National Geographic magazines when I was still in elementary school.
 It was a fascinating, mysterious place that helped foster my love of archaeology and classical history, which I still carry to this day.